bsd/bsd-custom-donate-jekyll/README.md

 ##Requirements:

--Ruby, latest version of Jekyll (v1), etc.
+*Ruby, latest version of Jekyll (v1), etc.
--Something to compile SASS with (Codekit, sass watch, etc.)
+*Something to compile SASS with (Codekit, sass watch, etc.)
+*Your site MUST implement the .js .no-js method.
+Otherwise, there's no easy way to toggle sequential off when javascript is disabled

 ##Setup: